omar-rifai/Federated-Traffic-Flow-Forecasting/README.md

 ### About Federated Learning

-Federated learning can be used in different domains such as sentiment analysis [5], cell phone activity tracking [6] and many other cases.
+Federated learning can be used in different domains such as sentiment analysis, cell phone activity tracking and many other cases.
 Remote clients can be organizations or institutions such as hospitals, or individuals' mobile devices since they contain a multitude of data suitable for learning models such as images taken by the user, his location, notes, applications...

 Before each training, only a fixed set of clients is allowed to participate for efficiency reasons, including those who are eligible based on certain heuristics.
 If we are testing on mobile devices for example, the eligible devices would be those: fully charged, with specific hardware configurations, connected to a reliable and free WiFi network and idle.
 This is in order to not interrupt the workout if the device is disconnected or runs out of battery, and to minimize the negative impact the local workout could have on the user's experience, e.g. workout time if the device is in use.